-Dr Johann Schmid, Director COI Strategy & Defence, contributed to the Conference on the Partnership for Peace (PfP) Consortium Emerging Security Challenges Working Group, which was conducted in the framework of the NATO-Ukraine Platform on Countering Hybrid Warfare in Kyiv (UKR).
+Dr. Johann Schmid, COI Strategy & Defence, contributed to the Conference on the Partnership for Peace (PfP) Consortium Emerging Security Challenges Working Group, which was conducted in the framework of the NATO-Ukraine Platform on Countering Hybrid Warfare in Kyiv (UKR).
 He introduced Hybrid CoE to the audience and discussed different dimensions of the concept of hybrid warfare during the first panel.

 Key thesis advanced: Hybrid warfare is a threefold strategic challenge.

 - First, it involves the danger of losing a war before even recognising that a hybrid attack is taking place.